Skip to Content

 Strong Willed Child Parenting Strategies

-What constitutes a strong-willed child or spirited child?
+What constitutes a strong-willed child or a spirited child?

-For better or for worse, a strong-willed toddler has a very strong sense of independence.
-While this can manifest itself as being confident, self-assured, and determined, it also means a dose of stubbornness, difficult behavior, strong opinions and defiance.
+For better or worse, a strong-willed toddler has a strong sense of independence.
+While this can manifest as being confident, self-assured, and determined, it also means a dose of stubbornness, difficult behavior, strong opinions, and defiance.

-Strong-willed kids are persistent beings and once their mind is set on an action or behavior, it can be a great challenge to divert their attention.
-As any parent or teacher knows, dealing with these strong willed kids isn’t easy.
+Strong-willed kids are persistent beings; once their mind is set on an action or behavior, it can be a great challenge to divert their attention.
+As any parent or teacher knows, dealing with these strong-willed kids isn’t easy.

-The constant power struggles associated with raising headstrong children often leaves parents feeling frustrated and overwhelmed.
+The constant power struggles of raising headstrong children often frustrate and overwhelm parents.

 Why is My Child so Strong-willed?

-Temperament refers to the set of innate tendencies, personality traits and style of behavior that a child is born with.
+Temperament refers to the innate tendencies, personality traits, and behavior styles a child is born with.

-Temperamental difficulties such as high reactivity means that a strong willed child’s emotions are more intense than other children’s.
+Temperamental difficulties such as high reactivity mean a strong-willed child’s emotions are more intense than other children’s.
 At the same time, they have a hard time controlling their big feelings due to underdeveloped emotional regulation skills.
 As a result, younger children are more likely to act out during difficult times.

-Strong-willed kids need to learn the tools to deal with their temper tantrums.
+Strong-willed kids need to learn the tools to deal with their tantrums.

-Strong-willed temperament is associated with disruptive behavior later in life.
-These spirited kids have more difficult time adapting to transitions.
-They more moods fluctuations and stronger persistence when they want things their own way.
+A strong-willed temperament is associated with disruptive behavior later in life.
+These spirited kids have a more difficult time adapting to transitions.
+They have more mood fluctuations and stronger persistence when they want things their way.

-While temperament is part of the problem, it is the interaction between a child’s temperament and their environment that leads to behavioral problems.
+While temperament is part of the problem, the interaction between a child’s temperament and their environment leads to behavioral problems.

-Furthermore, difficult temperaments often results in unhelpful parenting styles and techniques.
-One of the most common is the ever present power struggles.
+Difficult temperaments often result in unhelpful parenting styles and techniques.
+One of the most common is the ever-present power struggles.

 A strong-willed child’s unbelievable persistence often leads parents to cave in because they are tired or frustrated.